-Hocktoberfest at Hocking College is a free event filled with something for everyone.
+Hocktoberfest at Hocking College in Nelsonville, Ohio is a free event filled with something for everyone.
 Some of the activities that will be taking place this year include live music, outdoor skill learning and demos, a fishing derby, Clint Bowyer & Don Schumacher racing teams, horse drawn wagon rides, local vendors, pumpkin decorating, exhibits from COSI and the Columbus Zoo and Aquarium, bull riding and roping demonstrations by Rocky sponsored athlete and former PRS World Finalist Shane Rickly and a live lumberjack show featuring stunts like axe throwing, chainsaw carving and log rolling.

 Some of the bands that will be performing at the festival include the indie folk-pop band the Shook Twins who will be headlining the lineup as part of their national tour, the progressive high-energy old-time bluegrass band the Horseshoes and Hand Grenades, the unique chamber/pop/folk band Bombadil and Durango Sole Performer contest winner and acoustic guitarist Taylor Baker.